 Nicaragua was just made for bucket list adventures – with nearly 20 active volcanoes and two equally epic coastlines, it’s heaven on earth for the adventurous spirit.

-From hurdling down the slope of an active volcano to scuba diving in the Caribbean sea, I couldn’t simply pick a top 10… so here are the 25 best things to do in Nicaragua before you die.
+From hurdling down the slope of an active volcano to scuba diving in the Caribbean Sea, I couldn’t simply pick a top 10… so here are the 25 best things to do in Nicaragua to help you plan your trip.

 Curious to see what to do in Nicaragua?
 Let’s get started!

 Of all the top things to do in Nicaragua, volcano boarding down Cerro Negro is perhaps the most unique.

 Cerro Negro is a young volcano at only 150 years old, and it’s also one of Nicaragua’s most active.

 In fact, it’s overdue for an eruption, adding an extra death-defying element to your 30+ mph hurdle down thousands of feet of volcanic gravel!